asw91666/TRGv2_PR26_Released/README.md

 ## Installation
 Please check [Installation.md](./docs/install.md) for more information.

+## How to align reference system
+We provide guidelines to run reference system alignment.

+Please check [rsa.md](./docs/reference_system_alignment.md) for more information.

 ## Demo
 We provide guidelines to run end-to-end inference on test video.